cloudflare/workers-sdk/ISSUE_TRIAGE.md

-# Triage Process and GitHub Labels for Wrangler
+# Triage Process and GitHub Labels for Triangle

 This document describes how the team uses labels to triage issues on GitHub.